MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

   .then((res) => console.log(res));
 ```

-- A: The result of the `fetch` method.
+- الف: The result of the `fetch` method.
-- B: The result of the second invocation of the `fetch` method.
+- ب: The result of the second invocation of the `fetch` method.
-- C: The result of the callback in the previous `.then()`.
+- ج: The result of the callback in the previous `.then()`.
-- D: It would always be undefined.
+- د: It would always be undefined.

 <details><summary><b>پاسخ</b></summary>
 <p>

-#### پاسخ: C
+#### پاسخ: ج

 The value of `res` in the second `.then` is equal to the returned value of the previous `.then`.
 You can keep chaining `.then`s like this, where the value is passed to the next handler.